 Respect for Human Rights

 The Daiichi Sankyo Group of companies promotes respect for human rights in our business activities.
-The Daiichi Sankyo Group Corporate Conduct Charter specifies “respect for human rights” in article 4, “responsible procurement” in article 2, “respecting the diversity of our employees, seeking to include a diversity and ensuring a healthy and safe working environment without harassment and discrimination” in article 5 and “executives of the Daiichi Sankyo Group actively build and maintain effective governance systems to implement this Charter, ensure it is understood by all Group companies, and encourage behavior based on the principles of this Charter to the business partners of Daiichi Sankyo Group.” in article 10.
+The Daiichi Sankyo Group Corporate Conduct Charter specifies “respect for human rights” in article 4, “responsible procurement” in article 2, “respecting the diversity of our employees, seeking to include a diversity of thought in our daily work, and ensuring a healthy and safe working environment without harassment and discrimination” in article 5 and “executives of the Daiichi Sankyo Group actively build and maintain effective governance systems to implement this Charter, ensure it is understood by all Group companies, and encourage behavior based on the principles of this Charter to the business partners of Daiichi Sankyo Group.” in article 10.

 At the same time, “to respect human rights of all people and comply with labor standards” is defined in the Daiichi Sankyo Group Employee Code of Conduct that specifies the principles by which all executives and employees are expected to conduct their work.

-The Daiichi Sankyo Group Human Rights Policy
+The Daiichi Sankyo Group’s Position Statement on Human Rights

-The Daiichi Sankyo Group Human Rights Policy was approved by the Board of Directors and established in June 2020.
-In this policy, we commit to respect international norms and principles, such as the Universal Declaration of Human Rights; the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights; the International Labour Organization’s (ILO’s) Declaration on Fundamental Principles and Rights at Work; and the United Nations Guiding Principles on Business and Human Rights.
-Additionally, as a signatory of the United Nations Global Compact, Daiichi Sankyo Co., Ltd. supports the principles covering human rights, labor, the environment and anti-corruption.
-We encourage all business partners, including suppliers, to follow this policy.
+Our Group has established the Daiichi Sankyo Group’s Position Statement on Human Rights, which commits us to respect international norms and principles, such as the Universal Declaration of Human Rights; the International Covenant on Civil and Political Rights; the International Covenant on Economic, Social and Cultural Rights; the International Labor Organization’s (ILO’s) Declaration on Fundamental Principles and Rights at Work; and the United Nations Guiding Principles on Business and Human Rights.

 In addition to the United Nations Global Compact, we incorporate initiatives in our business regarding the human rights of children not only in the prohibition of child labor and the protection of young workers, but also in conducting research and development and clinical trials of pediatric formulations and vaccines in accordance with the United Nations Guiding Principles on Business and Human Rights and the United Nations Children’s Rights and Business Principles.